 Sterling Thermal Technology designs, manufactures and installs a wide range of steam air heaters.

-Configurations, duct sizes and even the materials used in their manufacture are customised to align process, plant layout and steam pressures constraints.
+Configurations, duct sizes and even the materials used in our manufacture are customised to align process, plant layout and steam pressures constraints.
 The units are manufactured from various grades of stainless steel or aluminium; we frequently use alternative materials at the request of the customer to meet specific process requirements.

 Our products also benefit from our highly efficient Elfin fin plate technology which can be used in extreme environments; up to 400oC.
 The technology helps to ensure the cleanliness of the heated gases, alleviate thermal stresses in the heat exchanger and reduce the impact of corrosive environments.
 The Elfin design also reduces the need for exotic materials because special coatings are already incorporated within our product portfolio.